 There are almost as many different kinds of personal injury cases as there are ways to get injured.
 From a car accident to a slip and fall, from injuries caused by a defective product to those stemming from mistakes by a doctor, a personal injury attorney will cover a broad range of incidents.
+Get your terminal air conditioning units installed by Lion-Aire today.
 So, no two personal injury cases will work in the same manner.
 A lot depends on the severity of the resulting injuries, the clarity of certain key issues, such as who was at fault, and whether or not the incident is covered under an insurance policy.
 In this article, we will focus on a handful of key, practical issues related to personal injury claims to give you an understanding of what your legal rights are.

 Determine if an Insurance Policy Will Cover Your Injury